From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Case Studies on Instruction Grounding

-\paragraph{Zero-Shot Complex Instruction Grounding.} This task is framed as a multiple-choice problem, where the model is asked to select the correct object index in a cluttered scene based on three types of natural language instructions: implicit, attribute-based, and relationship-based---each type probes a distinct grounding challenge.
-We evaluate a series of multimodal LLMs, using a modular VLM–LLM pipeline as a baseline.
-In this pipeline, the LLM parses the instruction to infer likely targets, queries GroundingDINO to detect candidate objects, and selects from the detected boxes---essentially guessing without directly perceiving the scene.
+\paragraph{Zero-Shot Complex Instruction Grounding.} This task is framed as a multiple-choice problem, where the model selects the correct object index in a cluttered scene given three types of natural language instructions: implicit, attribute-based, and relationship-based.
+Each type probes a distinct grounding challenge (Fig. \ref{fig4}).
+As a baseline, we evaluate a modular VLM pipeline in which GPT-4 parses the instruction to infer likely targets, queries GroundingDINO to detect candidate objects, and selects from the detected boxes—essentially guessing without directly perceiving the scene.

 \begin{itemize}[leftmargin=1em, itemsep=0pt, topsep=0pt] \item \textit{Implicit Instruction Grounding}.
 Instructions like “I need a tool to tighten the screws” only refer to the target object implicitly, and the model needs to infer the target object using its common sense priors.
-For such instructions, the modular VLM–LLM pipeline struggles to select a screwdriver, lacking embedded affordance reasoning.
-In contrast, multimodal LLMs perform well, reflecting strong visual commonsense.
-GPT-4.5 demonstrates exceptional performance (0.94), though its high inference cost---$20\times$ that of Gemini 2.5 makes it cost-prohibitive for most applications.
+For such instructions, the modular VLM pipeline struggles to select a screwdriver, lacking embedded affordance reasoning.
+In contrast, MLLMs perform well, reflecting strong visual commonsense.
+GPT-5 achieves 0.92 accuracy, while GPT-4.5 demonstrates exceptional performance (0.94), though its high inference cost---$20\times$ that of Gemini 2.5 makes it cost-prohibitive for most applications (Appendix Table ~\ref{tab:5}).